flatrick/logseq/pages/Start page.md

 							  id:: 64172cb8-6313-40a9-9d89-c1ffb78da2be
 							- make a link/shortcut to that block that can be used outside **Logseq** to quickly open **Logseq** and show the block
 						- You can even *embed entire pages* into your page -> ((64163108-4642-4bff-b3fd-c8fd45fde761))
-		- To more easily describe the blocks relation to one another, there are some terms you should know
+		- To more easily describe the blocks' relations to one another, there are some terms you should know about
-			- **Branch**: a block with further indented blocks underneath it collapsed:: true
+			- **Branch**: a block with further indented blocks underneath it
 				- **Leaf**: a block with no blocks underneath it (i.e. at the end of a branch)
-			- **Parent & Child** relations describe the hierarchy of blocks collapsed:: true
+			- **Parent & Child** relations describe the hierarchy of blocks
 				- A **Parent** can have *multiple* **Children**
 				- A **Child** has *only one* **Parent**
 				- A block can be a **Parent** and a **Child** at the same time